 - Poor listening skills and auditory attention

 Additionally, in children there may also be reports of:

 - Delayed auditory milestones

 - Difficulty with learning songs and nursery rhymes

 - Difficulties with phonological and phonemic awareness, reading, spelling, and/or academic progress

+We are an interdisciplinary private APD Service.
 Find out more about our Referral Criteria for the APD Service.
 Please note: USAIS only accept APD referrals from Hampshire, Isle of Wight, Dorset, Wiltshire and West Sussex.